Yue-ZHAO/wm/README.md

 This is my fork of the [Wikipedia Miner Toolkit](http://sourceforge.net/projects/wikipedia-miner/) written by David Milne.

-Why a fork: (i) to transform it into a mvn project (instead of using the ant build tool), and, (ii) to keep my documentation of how to do things in one place (official wikipedia-miner wiki is often down).
+Why a fork: (i) to transform it into a mvn project (instead of using the ant build tool), (ii) to keep my documentation of how to do things in one place (official wikipedia-miner wiki is often down), and (iii) to fix small errors.

 Significant changes:
-+ Using the included weka-wrapper jar led to several errors; including the (more up-to-date) source provided by David Milne [here](http://code.google.com/p/weka-wrapper/) solved these problems.
++ Using the included weka-wrapper jar led to several errors; instead including the (more up-to-date) source provided by David Milne [here](http://code.google.com/p/weka-wrapper/) solved these problems.

 Build JAR